atirek-pothiwala/atirek-pothiwala/README.md

 ### 🚀 My Journey

-My journey started with Android Development, but my first app was published on iOS.
+My journey started with developing Android app, though my first app was published in iOS.
 <br />
-With 8.9 years of experience in software development, I have 6+ years of experience in Android and iOS development and 3+ years in Flutter.
+I'm currently holding 8.9 years of experience in software development, with 6+ years of experience in Android and iOS and 3+ years in Flutter.
 <br />
 Currently, I'm on a continuous learning journey, focusing on gaining hands-on experience in iOS App Development using SwiftUI, with the aim of becoming a proficient Software Development Engineer.